-A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points:

-• If 49 course points or less are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.
+A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points.
+If less than 50 course points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.